MrPrimate/ddb-adventure-muncher/README.md

 If you wish to download the content again, rather than using existing downloaded content, delete the folder called `content` in your config directory, or you can use the `File -> Remove downloaded files`.

+## Known Issues

+* Most of the scene art is very low resolution.
+A fix is in development.

 ## Current Scene Support

 Books with Aligned, Walled, and Lit scenes: